-Rastko’s work has been shown internationally: at the British Film Institute, Glasgow’s Centre for Contemporary Art, Nottingham Contemporary, Pirate Cinema Berlin, Vienna’s Kunsthalle Exnergasse and Belgrade’s O3one Gallery.
+His work has been shown internationally: at the British Film Institute, Glasgow’s Centre for Contemporary Art, Nottingham Contemporary, Pirate Cinema Berlin, Vienna’s Kunsthalle Exnergasse, Belgrade’s O3one gallery.
+U10 hosted a mini-retrospective of his works in October of 2021.
 A list of recent screenings can be found here.

 Rastko holds a BA (Hons) degree in Contemporary Media Practice from the University of Westminster, an MA in Research Architecture from Goldsmiths College and a Diploma in Employment Law from the Workers Educational Association.